ssokolow/addventure_tools/README.rst

 * No external dependencies beyond Python itself
 * A partial test suite, using Nose_

-It currently has two subcommands:
+It currently has three subcommands:

 ``key-by``
 ~~~~~~~~~~